atrearyanuf/atrearyanuf/README.md

 ### 🔍 Context-Based Intelligent Knowledge Retrieval (GenAI)
 _Aug 2024 – Present_
-RAG system using LangChain, OpenAI, Pinecone, Flask, Whisper, and AWS for multimodal knowledge retrieval and processing.
+Built a RAG-based system using LangChain, OpenAI APIs, Pinecone, Whisper, and Flask with multimodal support for text and audio.
-⚙️ Containerized with Docker | Monitored with Prometheus & Grafana
+☁️ Containerized via Docker and monitored with Prometheus + Grafana on AWS.

 ### 🫁 Pneumonia Classification with ResNet-50
 _Dec 2023_
-Applied deep learning and Grad-CAM to detect pneumonia from chest X-rays with regional density analysis.
+Used deep learning with ResNet-50 to detect pneumonia from chest X-rays.
+Integrated Grad-CAM for interpretability and density analysis.

 ---